 Cannot be put into the dishwasher for cleaning.

 PDF beginners guide comes with this kit.
 Comes with two bamboo rolling mats, five pairs of chopsticks, rice spreader, and paddle.
 Bamboo is mold resistant and biodegradable.
-Comes with a 100 percent money back guarantee.

 Some customers comment that the mats splinter after multiple uses.

 Kit comes with free online tutorial videos to help you through the process.
 Comes with a complete 11-piece set, including a sushi knife and nonstick rice spreader.
 Dishwasher safe.

 Lacks that authentic look of a bamboo sushi kit.

 Handmade wooden construction for a designer look.
 Great for kids because of how easy it is to use.
 Clear step-by-step instructions and e-book with recipes are included.